The Big Tech empire is sprawling. These American companies offer ingenious, cutting-edge tools for free. But at what cost?

 The best-known is “Lockdown,” which works on browsers and apps (iOS and Android).

 To finish with Google, I deleted all my emails from Gmail and switched to an OVH mailbox with the Spark client.
-Firefox Relay is also very convinient not to share your public email to all the website you signup to.
+Firefox Relay is also very convenient not to share your public email to all the website you sign up to.

 Maps

-The winner is Here We Go, a fantastic app that lets you generate well-designed offline routes—even for cycling!
+The lucky winner is none other than Here We Go, a fantastic app that lets you generate well-designed offline itineraries, even for bikes!

 Calendar